Program Terms: |

 Travel Itinerary

-During these seminars, participants will stay in a combination of hotels, residence halls, shared apartments, and home stays.
-All breakfasts and some dinners are included.
+During these seminars, participants will stay in a combination of hotels, residence halls, and shared apartments.
+All breakfasts and some group lunches or dinners are included.
 Please click here for more detailed travel itineraries.
 Check the online calendar for J-Term start and end dates.

 Candidates and Admission